 Grievance mechanisms and due-diligence within the supply chain

 Our Code indicates that we expect suppliers to create internal grievance mechanisms and programs for handling reports of workplace grievances, including anonymous reports.
 Our Supplier Guidance Document provides a step by step best practice process to help suppliers establish an effective grievance mechanism, guided by the UN Guiding Principles on Business and Human Rights.
-McDonald’s also provides channels for people within our supply chain to report ethics or human rights concerns within our supply chain, including an email to reach the SWA global management team are open to third parties, including suppliers and their employees, if they are concerned with breaches to our Code.
+While we require suppliers to provide their workers with their own internal procedures to raise issues, our Business Integrity Line and an email to reach the SWA global management team are open to third parties, including suppliers and their employees, if they are concerned with breaches to our Code.
 Our Code explicitly states that the suppliers’ reporting programs must protect the worker’s confidentiality and must prohibit retaliation in response to reporting issues.

 Human rights due diligence is incorporated into the SWA program, which includes on-site audits conducted by third-party auditing firms to assess compliance with our Code.
 These on-site audits include a review of ethical recruitment practices to verify that workers are employed under voluntary conditions and have freedom of movement.
 This includes verification that: